achintya007/bagh_doc/docs/source/methods_non-Relativistic.rst

    H 0.0 0.0 0.0
    F 0.0 0.0 0.9168

-To calculate the ionisation potential in the UCC framework, one can write ``IP-UCC3`` in place of method in the input file.
+To calculate the ionisation potential in the UCC framework, one can write ``IP-UCC3`` in place of method in the input :guilabel:`file` .

 ********************
 Excited State Energy